JerichoJyant/usbkey/README.md

 ## Contributing
 I welcome contributions to this project.
 Please use GitHub's tools to report bugs, request features, and submit pull requests.
 Please let me know if you find this project useful!
 I'm new to open source contributing and welcome all constructive and critical feedback.

+## Credits
+I read a lot of material in order to figure out how to make this project.
+Most of the script is adapted from [these instructions for creating and using a LUKS encrypted drive in linux](https://unix.stackexchange.com/a/329639/397714) from the StackExchange user [asciiphil](https://unix.stackexchange.com/users/39176/asciiphil).
+Many of the commands inside the script are from their answer.

+## Roadmap
+I plan on making the script capable of making a USBKey (paritioning and encryption setup) and configuring your system to use it.
+The ultimate goal is to make the project installable through apt and other package managers.